seleroy/faceDBCreator/README.md

 # faceDBCreator
-Tool to prepare a databases of faces sorted and cropped
+Tool to prepare a database of faces sorted and cropped

+- meant to be run to prepare the face recognition application